luizbgomide/sovereign/index.md

 - Give the spell level headers unique names so the hyperlinks work.
 - Rename "arts and spells" to "progression" to be more clear.
 - Hyperlink and standardize Bonus Skills.
-- Clarify Screen an Ally
+- Clarify Screen an Ally.
-- Use HD for npcs
+- Use HD for npcs.
-- Use HP Progression for Delvers
+- Use HP Progression for characters.

 #### 2024-07-28
 - Build a table of contents for the index and each section.